codeastar/local_llm_playground/README.md

 # LLM Chat Bot - Getting Started

+(The whole explaination can be found at https://codeastar.com/cloud-vs-local-llm-the-real-tradeoffs-and-how-to-run-your-own-ai-in-minutes/)

 This is a local LLM chat bot program that runs on your machine using Ollama and Python.

 This README is separated into 2 parts: